In the early 1990's whilst looking for

 analysts, software developers and university professors how to design databases using InfoModeler

-and VisioModeler, Terry asked me to co-author a book about Microsoft's new ORM tool called "Visio for Enterprise Architects" (VEA). (it's the blue book in the sidebar).
+and VisioModeler, Terry asked me to co-author a book about Microsoft's new ORM tool called "Visio for Enterprise Architects" (VEA). (the blue book in the sidebar).
 The book was published in 2003 to coincide with Microsoft's VEA product launch.

-Terry, together with Robert Meersman, co-organised the first international ORM Workshop which took place in 1994 on Magnetic Island, Australia.
+Terry, and Robert Meersman, ran the first international ORM Workshop in 1994 on Magnetic Island, Australia.
 Between 2005 and 2013, the ORM Workshop was run in conjunction with Robert Meersman's annual On The Move conference.
 At the 2005 Workshop, those present agreed by unanimous vote that an ORM Foundation was needed

 to promote ORM.
 This led me to set up this website as a service to the global ORM Community.